 The climb can be physically demanding and the slopes are very steep.
 The name Muhabura means sentinel in Kinyarwanda (the local dialect) and its typically shaped silhouette can be seen from many parts of the country.

 The hike will typically take a full day.
-The Park fees for the climb are currently USD$ 75 per person which includes the park guide.
 The trek starts at 07:00am from the park headquarters in Kinigi, from where visitors will have to drive / be driven to the base of the volcano.
 Permits can be purchased on the day of the climb, no advance booking is necessary and porters can also be hired for the trek.
+For park fees and rates for the hike please contact our head office.